 What Types of Businesses is BBB Accreditation Best For?

-Businesses can be in any industry.
-The only limitations are industries that (1) are illegal such as online casinos, or (2) the BBB specifically has designated as inherently problematic, such as payday lenders.
+Businesses across diverse industries can seek accreditation, with exceptions being industries that are either unlawful, such as online casinos, or flagged by the BBB as intrinsically problematic, for instance, payday lenders.

-According to the West Florida BBB, the top inquiries from the public are about roofing contractors, A/C contractors, insurance companies, home builders, used car dealers, general contractors, plumbers, pool companies and collection agencies.
-This list will vary regionally, but it gives an idea of the types of businesses where BBB accreditation matters to consumers.
-Such businesses may especially benefit from accreditation.
+Based on data from the West Florida BBB, the most inquiries from the public involve businesses like roofing contractors, A/C contractors, insurance companies, home builders, used car dealerships, general contractors, plumbers, pool companies, and collection agencies.

 Can Online Businesses Get BBB Accredited?